-Researchers at the University of Colorado, Boulder are experimenting with laser sources called optical frequency combs to find a new way of studying molecular structures.
+Researchers at the University of Colorado, Boulder have been experimenting with laser sources called optical frequency combs to find a new way of studying molecular structures.
 Frequency combs get their name from the fact that the spectra of these lasers are divided into uniformly spaced lines.
 It turns out that these lasers can become an ideal tool for molecular spectroscopy if optically tuned to mid-infrared frequencies.
 As we will see later, their peculiar properties give these lasers distinct advantages over other light sources.

 In a work, conducted by the UC Boulder scientists, they describe their method of generating a very broadband optical frequency combs.
 With a simple fabrication, these researchers were able to harness the infrared tale of the soft x-ray light output.
 In doing so, they achieved the brightness and spectral resolution that enabled them to carry out high-precision, dual-frequency-comb (DFC) spectroscopy on the vapors of methanol and ethanol.